 Returns the most frequently occurring, or repetitive, value in an array or range of data.

-The MODE function syntax has the following arguments (argument: A value that provides information to an action, an event, a method, a property, a function, or a procedure.):
+The MODE.SNGL function syntax has the following arguments (argument: A value that provides information to an action, an event, a method, a property, a function, or a procedure.):

 - Number1 Required.
-The first number argument for which you want to calculate the mode.
+The first argument for which you want to calculate the mode.

-- Number2,...
+- Number2, ...
 Optional.
-Number arguments 2 to 255 for which you want to calculate the mode.
+Arguments 2 to 254 for which you want to calculate the mode.
 You can also use a single array or a reference to an array instead of arguments separated by commas.

 - Arguments can either be numbers or names, arrays, or references that contain numbers.

 - If an array or reference argument contains text, logical values, or empty cells, those values are ignored; however, cells with the value zero are included.

 - Arguments that are error values or text that cannot be translated into numbers cause errors.